 So here is a small simple yellow flower, with its circle of petals glistening on a moist cool, early spring day.
 Beauty even in the lawn.
 Something I would normally walk over.

 But then I thought of the multitude of blades of grass beneath the flower, all forming a green carpet, insignificant compared to the dazzling yellow of the little flower.

 Yes, God cares also for the grass, and the dirt beneath the grass and the worms beneath the dirt and so-on.
 At every layer there is creation, God’s good creation, bursting with tiny details of God’s genius.
 And not simply his genius, but his goodness, because his creation is both functional and beautiful.

 And this goodness and functionality are simply a reflection of God’s deep goodness.

 But to appreciate God’s goodness, we must be rescued from our guilty anger.

-I have watched my children behave (like their parent) in anger, eating a beautiful meal without an ounce of gratitude, for those weho prepared and provided it.
+I have watched my children behave (as I have also) in anger, eating a beautiful meal without an ounce of gratitude, for those who prepared and provided it.